Randomized truncation of quantum states: Max-entropy sampling of subsets with given marginals

 Finally we turn to the inverse problem of finding $\mu$ such that $q(\mu)=q^\star$ given some input $q^\star$.
 Naively \cref{eq:max_ent_primal} is a convex program with $|H_\ell| = \binom{n}{\ell}$ variables, while \cref{eq:max_ent_dual} has only $n$ variables but the objective function requires summing over $\binom{n}{\ell}$ terms.
-Fortunately, this exponentially large sum can be summed over efficiently, due to \cref{lem:marginal_computation}, and this will be the basis for efficient algorithms.
+Fortunately, this exponentially large sum can be summed over efficiently, due to \cref{lem:marginal_computation}, and this is the basis for an efficient algorithm.

 We also need to show that an accurate solution of \cref{eq:max_ent_dual} yields a good approximation of $p^\star$.
 A straightforward calculation reveals that the dual objective function in \cref{eq:max_ent_dual} can be rewritten as \be g_q(\mu)= \mathrm{H}(p^\star) + \rmD_{\textnormal{KL}}\infdivx{p^\star}{p_\mu}. \ee This implies that approximate dual solutions lead to approximate primal solutions.
 Specifically, by Pinsker's Inequality, an $\eps$-accurate solution $\mu$ to the dual problem gives a solution $p_{\mu}$ to the primal problem which is $O(\sqrt{\eps})$ in total variation distance from the optimum $p^\star$.
 Hence, it suffices to approximately solve the dual problem, which can be accomplished through the ellipsoid method, as shown by Straszak and Vishnoi~\cite{SV19}.
 This leads to the following, which we state without proof. \begin{lem}[Implied by {\cite[{Theorem~15}]{SV19}}] Let $q_j\in (0,1)$ for each $j\in [n]$ and $\eps\in (0,1]$.
-There is an algorithm running in time $\poly(n,\log(1/\eps))$ which computes a vector $\mu\in \bbR^n$ such that $\norm{\mu}_{\infty}\leq \poly(n,\log(1/\eps))$ and $ \mathrm{d}_{\textnormal{TV}}(p_\mu,p^\star)\leq \eps $ where $p^\star$ is the optimal solution to the optimization problem in \cref{eq:max_ent_primal}. \end{lem} Instead of using the ellipsoid method, it may be possible to derive an explicit polynomial bound on the time required to solve for $\mu^\star$ using Newton's method and a self-concordant barrier function (see, e.g., \cite{nesterov1994interiorpoint,Boyd_Vandenberghe_2004}) to remain within the ball of radius $R$, which is actually provided as an explicit polynomial in~\cite[{Theorem~7}]{SV19}.
+There is an algorithm running in time $\poly(n,\log(1/\eps))$ which computes a vector $\mu\in \bbR^n$ such that $\norm{\mu}_{\infty}\leq \poly(n,\log(1/\eps))$ and $ \norm{p_\mu - p^\star}_1\leq \eps $ where $p^\star$ is the optimal solution to the optimization problem in \cref{eq:max_ent_primal}. \end{lem} Instead of using the ellipsoid method, it may be possible to derive an explicit polynomial bound on the time required to solve for $\mu^\star$ using Newton's method and a self-concordant barrier function (see, e.g., \cite{nesterov1994interiorpoint,Boyd_Vandenberghe_2004}) to remain within the ball of radius $R$, which is actually provided as an explicit polynomial in~\cite[{Theorem~7}]{SV19}.
 We leave this to future work.

 This concludes the argument that a max-entropy construction satisfies the desired criteria listed at the beginning of this section, and that a polynomial-size representation of this distribution, in the form of the parameters $\mu$, can be computed in polynomial time.